curedao/curedao-wiki/dfda.md

 ![human-file-system-banner-logo](https://user-images.githubusercontent.com/2808553/180306571-ac9cc741-6f34-4059-a814-6f8a72ed8322.png)

-Import data from all your apps and wearables so you can centrally own, control, and share all your digital exhaust.
+Import data from all your apps and wearables, so you can centrally own, control, and share all your digital exhaust.

-Available on the Polygon chain at [humanfs.io](https://humanfs.io) and on [Github](https://github.com/curedao/digital-twin-safe).
+Available on the Polygon chain at [humanfs.io](https://humanfs.io) and on [GitHub](https://github.com/curedao/digital-twin-safe).

 Based on the awesome [Gnosis Safe](https://gnosis-safe.io/), the most trusted platform to store digital assets.